Large Language Models are Zero-Shot Reasoners: Abstract

 \section{Abstract}

 Pretrained large language models (LLMs) are widely used in many sub-fields of natural language processing (NLP) and generally known as excellent \textit{few-shot} learners with task-specific exemplars.
 Notably, chain of thought (CoT) prompting, a recent technique for eliciting complex multi-step reasoning through step-by-step answer examples, achieved the state-of-the-art performances in arithmetics and symbolic reasoning, difficult \textit{system-2} tasks that do not follow the standard scaling laws for LLMs.
 While these successes are often attributed to LLMs' ability for few-shot learning, we show that LLMs are decent \textit{zero-shot} reasoners by simply adding ``Let's think step by step'' before each answer.
-Experimental results demonstrate that our Zero-shot-CoT, using the same single prompt template, significantly outperforms zero-shot LLM performances on diverse benchmark reasoning tasks including arithmetics (MultiArith, GSM8K, AQUA-RAT, SVAMP), symbolic reasoning (Last Letter, Coin Flip), and other logical reasoning tasks (Date Understanding, Tracking Shuffled Objects), without any hand-crafted few-shot examples, e.g. increasing the accuracy on MultiArith from 17.7\% to 78.7\% and GSM8K from 10.4\% to 40.7\% with an off-the-shelf 175B parameter model.
-The versatility of this single prompt across very diverse reasoning tasks hints at untapped and understudied fundamental \textit{zero-shot} capabilities of LLMs, suggesting high-level, multi-task broad cognitive capabilities may be extracted through simple prompting.
+Experimental results demonstrate that our Zero-shot-CoT, using the same single prompt template, significantly outperforms zero-shot LLM performances on diverse benchmark reasoning tasks including arithmetics (MultiArith, GSM8K, AQUA-RAT, SVAMP), symbolic reasoning (Last Letter, Coin Flip), and other logical reasoning tasks (Date Understanding, Tracking Shuffled Objects), without any hand-crafted few-shot examples, e.g. increasing the accuracy on MultiArith from 17.7\% to 78.7\% and GSM8K from 10.4\% to 40.7\% with large-scale InstructGPT model (text-davinci-002), as well as similar magnitudes of improvements with another off-the-shelf large model, 540B parameter PaLM.
+The versatility of this single prompt across very diverse reasoning tasks hints at untapped and understudied fundamental \textit{zero-shot} capabilities of LLMs, suggesting high-level, multi-task broad cognitive capabilities may be extracted by simple prompting.
 We hope our work not only serves as the minimal strongest zero-shot baseline for the challenging reasoning benchmarks, but also highlights the importance of carefully exploring and analyzing the enormous zero-shot knowledge hidden inside LLMs before crafting finetuning datasets or few-shot exemplars.